ChemaKing13/9.ReadMe-Gen/README.md

 <h2>Description</h2>

 This is a command-line application that generates a README file with most of the apects that a pro README should have.
 It prompts the user for input and dynamically generates a README file based on the provided information.
+It helps to ensure taht your projects have informative and well structured README files, wich are really important in software development community.

+Some of the advantages that this project could offer to the users are:

+* Time-saving
+* Consistency
+* Standardization
+* Professional presentation
+* Enhanced Project Visibility

 <h2>Built With</h2>